top of page

 • Pair pastels with natural fibres for a sophisticated finish.

-• Combine with neutrals like oat, stone or warm grey.
+• Combine with neutrals like oat, stone, or warm grey.

 • Use pastels for separates if you’re unsure about wearing them head-to-toe.